JamieS56/Milestone-Project-3/README.md

 #### Booking callender

-The booking callender works well, the instructor can view all lessons that are booked to them, can cancel lessons, edit bookings and can even search through them by name and date.
+The booking callender works well, the instructor can view all lessons that are booked to them, can cancel lessons, edit bookings and can even search through them by student or instructor.

 #### User Manager

 The user manager displays all accounts in collapsible elements which inturn let you edit the user.
 It flash's a message to the user if the booking is made succesfully.
 It displays all required information and looks good.
-Plus there is a search feauturre that allows you to search through the accounts.
+Plus there is a search feauture that allows you to search through the accounts.

 #### Create account/ Login